Igal Ahouvi: Art collection

 Ahouvi devotes a lot of his time and resources to collecting art.
-The Igal Ahouvi Art Collection is Israel’s largest private art collection, with over 1,100 artworks by Israeli and international artists.
+The Igal Ahouvi Art Collection is Israel's largest private art collection, with over 1,100 artworks by Israeli and international artists.
 Ahouvi began collecting art towards the end of the 1990s, and gradually built a large private collection.
 His collection is stored in Israel and London.
 In 2008, Ahouvi appointed Sarit Shapira as its curator.
 Shapira left the position in 2014 and continued to serve as an artistic advisor to the collection.
 She was replaced by Matan Daube.

 In 2013, Ahouvi rented most of the exhibition space of the Genia Schrieber University Art Gallery at the Tel Aviv University for a period of 4 years.
 The goal was to display a series of 12 exhibitions of artworks from his private collection, with free access to the public.
-The move raised public criticism for lack of transparency and another example of how the wealthy access the public domain with money.

-In 2017, Ahouvi sold part of his collection.
-All items sold were from Israeli artists.
-Some of the artists were frustrated by the move and claimed that the sale price was relatively low compared to the valuation of the pieces, which could hurt the sale price of their other works.